sebaswvv/QuizMaster/README.md

 TRUNCATE quizzes;

 ## TODO:
-[] - when fetching quiz, remove _ and replace with camelCasing.
-Also do this in de client
-[] - Add public/private slider
+[x] - Add public/private slider
+[] - check each api call on client side for erros
 [] - delete an entire quiz
 [] - Update an entire quiz
 [] - Add search function to /choose page
-[] - Upload and display an image
-[] - change username and email
 [] - style the login modal
 [] - style register page
 [] - Show the username of the person that made a public quiz
 [] - add some information on the homepage of the website
 [] - update audience and issuer to work on remote
+[] - change username and email

 [] - implement socket.io to play a quiz